 - 2 cups cooked rice

 - 1 cup corn (drained and rinsed)

 - 1 cup black beans (drained and rinsed)

 - 1/3 cup red enchilada sauce

-- Scoop rice filling into each pepper to fill.
+- Scoop the rice filling into each pepper to fill them to the top.

 - Sprinkle the shredded cheese evenly over the top of the peppers.